 For example, start with 100ml a day for the first week and increase slowly.
 Also, it might not suit everyone.

 Finally, if you’re pregnant, breastfeeding or have a compromised immune system, kombucha may not be suitable for you so ask your GP before introducing it into your diet.

 People with gastric and kidney complaints are more likely to suffer an upset stomach from drinking kombucha than non-sufferers.19

 Pregnant women may choose to avoid kombucha because of the alcohol content.
 However, it’s thought to be too low a concentration to affect a foetus.

-Kombucha has multiple potential health benefits, due to it’s antioxidant contents and the nature of fermented foods.
+Kombucha has multiple potential benefits due to its antioxidant contents and the nature of fermented foods.

 But it's worth noting that studies on the effects of kombucha are limited, so none of the benefits are 100% confirmed.

-That being said, both shop-bought and homemade kombucha is a tasty drink to have – so why not give it a try?
+Both shop-bought and homemade kombucha are tasty drinks, so why not give one a try?